 6. Organizing Research

-Analyze, sythnesize, and organize research according to your outline.
-Research should proceed sequentially in accordance with your tentantive outline.
+Analyze, synthesize, and organize research according to your outline.
+Research should proceed sequentially in accordance with your tentative outline.

 Some research may prove irrelevant to your topic and should therefore be excluded.
-If you find yourself strugging with specific notions set forth by an author, it is likely in your best interest to either seek faculty help or exclude such materials.
-This is also an opportunity to juxtapose the views of different authors in order to guage the efficacy and validity of specific interpretations.
+If you find yourself struggling with specific notions set forth by an author, it is likely in your best interest to either seek faculty help or exclude such materials.
+This is also an opportunity to juxtapose the views of different authors in order to gauge the efficacy and validity of specific interpretations.